(click here) Marie Alvarado-Gil - detailed voting record as State Senator for District 4

 AB 41 - Gas tax automatic rate increase; allowing the CARB tax rate of up to 65 cents per gallon to go into effect with no data

-SB 105 - allocates $11B for mental health services and ZERO dollars for increased law enforcement to implement Prop 36 despite overwhelming demand by CA voters
+SB 105 - $50M in non-competitive grants for mental health and ZERO dollars for increased law enforcement to implement Prop 36 despite overwhelming demand by CA voters

 SB 79 mandates a MINIMUM height of 65 feet (about 6 stories) for qualifying housing projects in residential zones—including single-family areas—if located within ¼ mile of major transit like heavy rail or bus rapid transit, or within ½ mile of high-frequency bus corridors, granting them automatic approval and effectively legalizing six-story apartments in many suburban neighborhoods near transit stops.